doyoubuzz/sso/README.md

 ### timestamp (required)

-This is the timestamp given earlier to you by the SSO page as a GET parameter.
+This is the timestamp given earlier by the SSO page as a GET parameter.
 You just need to send it again to the SSO page as a security measure.

 ### firstname (optional)